-The purpose of these zoning and design guidelines and standards is to create and establish a Master Planned Community Area that strives to create a peaceful, beautiful, and balanced community in the Lakes District geographic area as identified on Maps 15.1 and 15.2 herein with the characteristics of traditional "Auburndale".
-Further, it is the intent of these Master Planned Community Area standards to provide for streets that are convenient and comfortable for biking and walking, allow for parks that are a focus for public activity, and support the life and vitality of a small town that can be enjoyed by its residents.
+The purpose of these zoning and design guidelines and standards is to create a master planned, peaceful, beautiful, and balanced community in the Lakes District area with the characteristics of traditional "Auburndale".
+Further, it is the intent of these standards to provide for streets that are convenient and comfortable for biking and walking, allow for parks that are a focus for public activity, and support the life and vitality of a small town that can be enjoyed by its residents.

-The City identified the Lakes District as a specific geographic area of growth with surrounding employment generators and that should be designated as a Master Planned Community Area.
-A full range of uses, services, amenities, and activities are planned in the Lakes District Master Planned Community Area established herein to fill the needs of the future population.
+The City identified the Lakes District as an area of growth with surrounding employment generators.
+A full range of uses, services, amenities, and activities are planned in the Lakes District to fill the needs of the future population.
 In order to build and sustain a viable community, development shall feature a mixture of zoning districts which allow for increased accessibility, diversity, and opportunities for social interaction within the context of an integrated framework of open spaces.

-This code represents a coordinated effort to plan for the Lakes District Master Planned Community Area established herein using the rural to urban transect as a model for development, providing an opportunity to create a unique, master planned community that reflects an image and character that is identifiable to visitors and residents.
-Similar to more established communities, the Lakes District Master Planned Community Area established herein should be immediately identifiable by the pattern of residential districts that have community focal points known as village centers; by the trees planted along major boulevards and the scale of local streets; and by the proximity to nature and open spaces.
-These guidelines and standards establish the framework for development within the Lakes District Master Planned Community Area established herein.
+This code represents a coordinated effort to plan for the area using the rural to urban transect as a model for development, providing an opportunity to create a unique, master planned image and character that is identifiable to visitors and residents.
+Similar to more established communities, the Lakes District should be immediately identifiable by the pattern of residential districts that have community focal points known as village centers; by the trees planted along major boulevards and the scale of local streets; and by the proximity to nature and open spaces.
+These guidelines and standards establish the framework for such a community to evolve.